aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 Invertebrates only caused an increase in decomposition for the rainforest tree, not the _restinga_ tree.

 In most natural communities, multiple predator species co-occur and often simultaneously affect prey species.
+This study is one of the first to examine how phylogenetic diversity of a guild of predators affects both food web structure and ecosystem functioning.
+By combining an observational study, laboratory trials, and a field experiment that controlled number and phylogenetic diversity of predators we have shown that phylogenetic relatedness of species  can help predict food web responses.

+Previous studies have usually addressed this question in the context of species that only compete for resources, typically plants that compete for nutrients and water [@Cavender-Bares2009].
+The predators in our system not only compete for prey, but also have the potential for intraguild predation.
+This adds a new way in which phylogenetic diversity can affect food webs and ecosystems.
+Phylogenetically distant predators may be more likely to prey on each other, either because injury is less likely when species differ in size and morphological defenses or, as suggested by Pfennig [-@Pfennig2000], because the risk of disease transmission is less.
+If the risk of intraguild predation increases with predator phylogenetic diversity, this may counteract any ecosystem effects of diminished competition.
+When this is the case, increasing phylogenetic diversity may  reduce overall predation rates, because predators fear intraguild predation from distantly-related predators, and simultaneously increase predation rates, because predators overlap less in prey preferences or in hunting mode.
+The net effects of these processes will be difficult to predict without detailed experiments like those that we report here.

-By combining an observational study, laboratory trials, and a field experiment that controlled number and phylogenetic diversity of predators we have shown that phylogenetic relatedness of species can help predict some aspects of lower trophic level responses.
-An approach based on phylogenetic diversity offers an organizing framework around which to compare diverse datasets on the distribution, trophic interactions and combined effect of multiple predator species, to predict the top-down effect of diverse predator assemblages.
+Our results suggest that phylogenetic relationships among organisms at higher trophic levels may have more complex ecosystem consequences than when only a single, lower trophic level is considered.
+In order to apply phylogenetic community ecology to food webs, we will need to consider a broader suite of potential interactions between species and extend our theoretical framework beyond simple niche complementarity [@Srivastava2012c].
+However, this is a worthwhile goal.
+An approach based on phylogenetic diversity offers an organizing framework around which to compare diverse datasets on the distribution, trophic interactions and combined effect of multiple predator species, and to predict the top-down effect of diverse predator assemblages.

 ## Acknowledgements

-We thank Aline Nishi, Robin Lecraw, Alathea Letaw, Gustavo Cauê and Tiago Bernabé for support during field work.
+We thank Aline Nishi, Robin LeCraw, Alathea Letaw, Gustavo Cauê Piccoli and Tiago Bernabé for support during field work.
 We also gratefully acknowledge the support of the Parque Estadual da Ilha do Cardoso and its residents, especially Eduardo Pereira.
-AAMMD was supported by and NSERC CGS D during this work.
+AAMM was supported by and NSERC CGS D scholarship and a Micheal Smith Foreign Study Supplement during this work.
+GQR is grateful to the Brazilian Council for Research, Development and Innovation (CNPq) and São Paulo Research Foundation (FAPESP) for research fund and productivity grant.
+DSS was supported by a NSERC Discovery grants and an E.W.R.
+Steacie Memorial fellowship.

 ## References